gecio/gecio.github.io/docs/_optimist/faq/index.en.md

 ## The command `openstack --help` shows the error "Could not load EntryPoint.parse"

 In this case some components of the OpenstackClient are outdated.
-You can use the command below, to get an overview of which components need to be updated:
+To get an overview of the components that need to be updated, use the following command:

 ```bash
 openstack --debug --help
 ```

-This will show you which components need to be updated, which you can do with the command below.
+The command displays the components that need to be updated.
+To do this, use the command below.
 (Replace `<PROJECT>` with the correct project):

 ```bash